mikhailshilkov/mikhailio-hugo/content/lab/terraform/3-resourcegroup/index.md

 }
 ```

 The newly declared resource has the type `azurerm_resource_group` and the name `rg`.
 Note that `rg` is just a logical resource name in the configuration file, not the actual name of the resource group.
-The name is defined by `name` property and `location` defines the Azure region to deploy to.
+The name is defined by `name` property, and `location` defines the Azure region to deploy to.

 ## Apply changes